indix/aws-maintenance-lambda/README.md

 ### Terraform

 The repo also has terraform plans to setup the lambda function - including the necessary IAM roles and lambda schedule (once an hour by default).
 A normal `terraform plan` and `terraform apply` should fully setup the lambda function.
+Requires  terraform 0.7.8+.